FrontEndFoxes/curriculum/workshop/mini2.md

   </v-card>
 </template>
 ```
-Now let's move back to our `Pets.vue` component and make some changes.
-First of all we should import our newly created `Dog` component in to `Pets.vue`.
-Add this string after the `Dogs` import statement:
+Now let's move back to our `App.vue` component and make some changes.
+First of all we should import our newly created `Dog` component into `App.vue`.
+Add this string before the `export default` statement:

 ```
 import Dog from "./components/Dog";